 Is anyone out there as happy as I am to see fresh figs at the market?
 When I spotted them during my last shopping trip, I quickly grabbed a dozen or so without a recipe in mind.
 But this is the beauty of figs–they are so versatile.
 They pair well with salty charcuterie as appetizers and are especially wonderful preserved.
 In fact, one of my major goals this year is to make my own fig jam.
 I just need to get over my fear of canning.
 Until then, simpler preparations will have to do.
 Instead of jam, let’s have some cake to welcome the start of fig season.

-During our trip to the South of France last year, one of the prettier vistas to appeal to my foodie sensibilities was the row of fig trees lining a section of the promenade at St. Jean Cap Ferrat.
-They stood proudly on the concrete walkway, a narrow divide between the Cote d’Azur and the über luxurious villas that are out of reach for a mere mortal like me.
+During our trip to the South of France last year, one of the vistas that captured my heart was the row of fig trees that lined a portion of the promenade at St. Jean Cap Ferrat.
+They stood proudly on the concrete walkway, a narrow strip between the Cote d’Azur and the über luxurious villas dotting the cape.
 I can only imagine the beauty within the walls of these villas but whether pauper or prince all could enjoy the azure waters of the Mediterranean.
 I loved being just steps away from the beach and one of the first to lay my towel on the sand every morning.
 Being able to pluck a ripe fig or two from the trees during our walks was a tasty bonus.

 This simple cake is humble and unpretentious.
 It is the sort you might find served in a small restaurant in a quaint village.
 The restaurant owner’s wife or mother might have baked one like it in the morning to serve as the sweet of the day.
 I’ve been to places like this and the tarts or cakes sitting on the back counter of the restaurant would always assure me that we’ve selected the right place to dine.
 This cake highlights the freshness of the figs with simple ingredients: eggs, butter, olive oil and sugar.
 It is moist and not too sweet, complementing the mellow flavor of the delicate fruit.